What Are The Best Treatment For Sciatic Nerve Pain & Sciatica Symptoms?

 Walking

-Walking may support your treatment plan.
 This low-impact exercise decreases inflammation, encourages spinal discs to heal, and can help loosen any tight muscles causing strain in the hips and lower back.
-Walking and extra movement in general can support natural recovery helping to treat sciatic nerve pain by building and increasing blood flow, reducing inflammation, and assisting with metabolism.
+Walking and extra movement in general can support natural recovery, helping to treat sciatic nerve pain by building and increasing blood flow, reducing inflammation, and assisting with metabolism.

 • Practice good posture to reduce pressure on the sciatic nerve.